pfarnach/VoteBoat/README.md

 ```

 ### Run project
-Start up the express server on `localhost:3000` with `yarn run server`.
+Start up the express server on `localhost:3000` with `yarn run dev:server`.

-And for easier client-side development, you can also run webpack dev server on `localhost:8080` with `yarn run client`.
+And for easier client-side development, you can also run webpack dev server on `localhost:8080` with `yarn run dev:client`.

 ### Tests
 Run server tests: `yarn run test:server`